 Tip: In our example, we are installing the plugin on the same host where FindFace Multi installation resides.
-In case of using the separate machine, please consider specifying the proper address of FindFace Multi server in the POSTGRES\SERVER field and the FindFace Multi URL in the FFS\PUBLIC\URL field.
+In case of using a separate machine, please consider specifying the proper address of FindFace Multi server in the POSTGRES_SERVER parameter and the FindFace Multi URL in the FFS_PUBLIC_URL parameter.